 Is Lao hard to learn?
 It is a question with no easy answer because it depends both on how good you are as a language learner and how closely related the language is to your own.
 However, you can apply some general rules when deciphering how difficult any language is to understand and what you can do about it.

 The FSI is a language school that grades a second language in difficulty to learn for native speakers of English.
-They measure the difficulty of a language by how long it takes on average to reach general proficiency.
-Lao is listed at 1100 hours along with other South-East Asian languages.
+They measure the difficulty of a language by how long it takes, on average, to reach general proficiency.
+Lao is listed at 1100 hours, along with other South-East Asian languages.
 This is both good news and bad news.
-On the one hand, Lao is twice as difficult as Dutch and French but takes half the time to learn than Korean and Mandarin.
-There are multiple languages that are more difficult than Lao but many that are easier.
+On the one hand, Lao is twice as difficult as Dutch and French but takes half the time to learn Korean and Mandarin.
+There are multiple languages that are more difficult than Lao, but many that are easier.

 |575-600 hours to learn||750 hours to learn||900 hours to learn||1100 hours to learn||1100 hours to learn (Cont)||1100 hours to learn (Cont)||2200 hours to learn|

 Is Lao A Tonal Language?

 Yes, it is—something both fortunate and unfortunate, depending on where you stand.
 For aesthetic reasons, it’s very interesting to listen to, but problems can arise for English speakers when it comes to speaking it.

 I found this out firsthand in Vietnam(another country with a tonal language) when I had a student with the name Ngọc meaning precious stone.
 Unfortunately, I was saying it in the wrong tone, which changed the meaning to ‘stupid’.
 Many apologies followed.

 There are 6 Lao tones: low, mid, high, rising, high falling, and low falling.
 It can take a long time to master the nuances of tonal languages, even for those with a musical ear.
 I regularly hear stories of people living in Laos for 10+ years who still haven’t managed it.